devlace/purview-pubsub/README.md

 # Azure Purview - Publish and Subscribe to Kafka Topics via Eventhubs <!-- omit in toc -->

 This sample documents and showcases how you can publish and subscribe to [Azure Purview](https://azure.microsoft.com/en-au/services/purview/) events through a Kafka Topic via Eventhubs.
-It documents the diffrent payload expected formats and corresponding samples including how to log custom lineage via Eventhubs.
+It documents the different payload expected formats and corresponding samples including how to log custom lineage via Eventhubs.

 This sample is meant to complement the [official Microsoft documentation](https://docs.microsoft.com/en-us/azure/purview/manage-kafka-dotnet).